juicermv/GTA-GPS-Redux/README.md

-# GTA SA GPS Redux
+# GTA III GPS Redux

-This mod includes automatic navigation for mission markers as well as the player-set waypoint.
+This mod includes automatic navigation for mission markers.
 If you'd like to contribute, go ahead.

     Warning: This mod is still in the testing phase, if you find any